handpoint/doc/android_versioned_docs/version-Android SDK 6.7.0/androidtransactions.md

 `TipAdjustment` <span class="badge badge--info">Method</span>

 A tip adjustment operation allows merchants to adjust the tip amount of a sale transaction before the batch of transactions is settled by the processor at the end of the day.
 Note: This functionality is only available for the restaurant industry in the United States and the processors currently supporting this functionality are TSYS and VANTIV.
+This functionality is limited to HiLite terminals.

 Dependencies:
 The code example provided depends on RxJava, take a look a their documentation to see how to easily include this dependency in your android project.
 If you do not want to use RxJava or any additional dependencies then AsyncTask, provided by android, can be used instead for this asynchronous processing.
 Still we recommend using RxJava as it improves readability and maintainability.